Parliament House, Edinburgh: Parliament of Scotland

 The facade, overlooking Parliament Yard (later Parliament Square), was of ashlar, while the remainder of the building was rubble-built with ashlar dressings.
 The principal entrance was surmounted by a pediment containing the Royal Arms of Scotland, between statues of Justice and Mercy, beneath which was the Latin inscription Stant His Felicia Regna' ("Kingdoms stand happy by these virtues").
 The statues, which were the work of Alexander Mylne, were removed around 1824, when the entrance doorway was demolished.
 They were recovered in 1909 and now stand inside Parliament House.

 Parliament Hall, measuring 122 feet (40 m) by 49 feet (12 m), was used as the parliamentary chamber during sessions of parliament, and by the Court of Session when Parliament was not sitting.

 The main feature of Parliament Hall is the elaborate oak trussed flat roof supported on carved stone corbels.
 It was constructed in 1637 by John Scott, the Edinburgh master wright.
 In the 17th and 18th centuries the walls were hung with tapestries and portraits of Scottish monarchs.
 The stained glass Great Window, by Wilhelm von Kaulbach and Max Emanuel Ainmiller, was erected in 1868 and commemorates the establishment of the College of Justice by James V in 1532.

+James Howell visited Edinburgh in 1639 and wrote "there is a new Parliament House built here lately, and 'twas hoped his Majesty would have tane the maiden-head of it, and come hither to sit in person; and they did ill who advis'd him otherwise".
 Charles I became the first monarch to attend Parliament in the hall when he was present at the August-November 1641 session.
 The future monarchs James VII and Anne attended the 1681 session.
 Parliament Hall was also the venue for the parliamentary debates on the Treaty of Union between Scotland and England during the 1706-07 session.